Metaswitch/clearwater-readthedocs/Troubleshooting-and-Recovery.md

 If this doesn't help, bono logs to `/var/log/bono/sprout*.log`.

+## Chef

+*   After stopping/restarting the Chef server, you might see logs as follows.

+        merb : chef-server (api) : worker (port 4000) ~ Connection failed - user: chef - (Bunny::ProtocolError)

+    This can be worked around by recreating the chef account, as follows, including the `<rabbitMQPass>` you supplied when you [installed the Chef server](Installing a Chef server).

+        rabbitmqctl add_vhost /chef
+        rabbitmqctl add_user chef <rabbitMQPass>
+        rabbitmqctl set_permissions -p /chef chef ".*" ".*" ".*"

 ## Getting Help

 If none of the above helped, please try the [mailing list](http://lists.projectclearwater.org/listinfo/clearwater).